Recovery Dharma Vermont

 What is Recovery Dharma?

-Recovery Dharma is a peer-led, non-theistic approach to recovery that uses Buddhist principles as a practical framework for healing from addiction and the suffering that drives it.
+Recovery Dharma is a peer-led, non-theistic approach to recovery that uses Buddhist principles as a practical way of working with addiction and the suffering that often comes with it.
 We explore mindfulness, ethical living, compassion, and supportive community.
-There’s no doctrine or required beliefs, only an invitation to get curious about the patterns that cause harm and to walk a path toward freedom together.
+There are no required beliefs.
+The invitation is to get curious about patterns that cause harm and to take steps in recovery together.
+Many people experience this as a gradual sense of freedom, homecoming, or remembering, though each person’s path unfolds in their own way.

 Our practices are rooted in the Four Noble Truths and the Eightfold Path.
-This site offers Vermont-based meetings, meditation opportunities, and resources to help you find connection and support as you grow in recovery.
+This site offers Vermont-based meetings, meditation opportunities, and resources to help you connect, explore, and keep going in your recovery.

 “This program leads to recovery from addiction to substances like alcohol and drugs and from process addictions like sex, gambling, pornography, technology, work, codependence, shopping, eating, media, self-harm, lying, stealing, and obsessive worrying.”